 Tags are the primary way of grouping Posts together by topic; each Post can have any number of Tags.
-Each Tag has its own page (with a URL of the form /Txx, where xx is the Tag's ID) and on that page it has a title (which must be unique), and optional description (which uses the same syntax as Post bodies).
+Each Tag has its own page (with a URL of the form /Txx, where xx is the Tag's ID) and on that page it has a title (which must be unique, and which can be changed whenever required), and optional description (which uses the same syntax as Post bodies).